 Step 5: Establish Cost of Admission

-Knowing how much you need to raise in order to reach your goal will help you determine how much to charge for admission or event tickets.
+Knowing how much you need to raise to reach your goal will help you determine the appropriate admission or event ticket price.
 Estimate how many people you think will attend and multiply that by the cost per ticket.

 Step 6: Identify Additional Revenue Options

 It’s likely you won’t be able to raise the total amount needed through ticket sales alone.
 If the cost of entry is too high, it might limit attendance.
-Look for other ways to make money such as a raffle, silent auction, live auction, cash bar, or whatever else works for your members.
+Look for other ways to generate revenue, such as a raffle, silent auction, live auction, or a cash bar, among other options that work well for your members.

 x